 Get the high-res version: you can download and print this Phalaenopsis “Advanced Care” reference graphic.

 Even though over 60% of phal species are heavily in the “Warm” and “Hot” low-elevation habitats, it doesn’t necessarily mean they can’t withstand cooler temps.
 I am able to grow phal bellina, gigantea, appendiculata, violacea, and many other “exclusively hot growing phals” at cool-to-intermediate temps here in Canada (Winter: 14C-22C, Summer: 17C-28C) without any major effects.
-I do find that there is a slow-down in growth rate over the winter; however, the key to reducing this “growth freeze” has been to provide adequate light (quite a lot actually), good nutrients, adequate airflow, and consistent hydration.
+I do find that there is a slow-down in growth rate over the winter; however, the key to reducing this “growth stall” has been to provide adequate light, good nutrients, adequate airflow, and consistent hydration.
 And no, this doesn’t mean high humidity; the humidity in my home is frequently as low as 18%.
 Ideal temperatures simply help us control growth rates, growth cycles, and bloom times.

 Now that we understand that there are warm and cool growing phals, AND we know why, AND we know which are which, let’s get the question you really care about: